ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Experiments

 \subsection{Channel Analysis and Ablation Study}

 In this section, we compare ES-GNN with its variant ES-GNN-d which takes dual (both the task-relevant and irrelevant) channels for prediction, and perform an ablation study.
-Figure~\ref{fig:abla_study} provides comparison on eight real-world datasets.
-Here, we first specify some annotations including 1) ``w/o ICR": without regularization loss $\mathcal{L}_{ICR}$, and 2) ``w/o ES": without edge splitting (ES-) layer.
-Overall, two conclusions can be drawn from Figure~\ref{fig:abla_study}.
+Fig.~\ref{fig:abla_study} provides comparison on eight real-world datasets as examples.
+Here, we first specify some annotations including 1) ``w/o ICR'': without regularization loss $\mathcal{L}_{\text{ICR}}$, and 2) ``w/o ES'': without edge splitting (ES-) layer.
+Overall, two conclusions can be drawn from Fig.~\ref{fig:abla_study}.
 First, ES-GNN is consistently better than ES-GNN-d, implying that the task-irrelevant channels indeed capture some false information where model performance downgrades even with the doubled feature dimensions.
 Second, removing either ICR or ES-layer from both ES-GNN and ES-GNN-d leads to a clear accuracy drop.
-That validates the effectiveness of our model design.
+That validates the effectiveness of our model designs.